Clicky Skip to Content

 Cherry seeds can create about 0.01-0.1 milligrams of cyanide in our bodies, depending on how much is eaten.
 From what I have read, about half a cup or more of apple seeds will produce enough cyanide to kill you.
 It takes about half a cup to one cup of seeds to poison you; your body can detoxify smaller doses.

 Poisoning may occur if hard, undigestible seeds and kernels are crushed or chewed before eating, which releases the amygdalin.
 While it is usually safe to swallow a whole pit, crushing or chewing a pit and seed (and then swallowing them) may cause harm.
-Interestingly, whether swallowing the cherry pit harms your body depends on whether you consumed it as a whole, or accidentally chewed or crushed it.
-We all know that the toxic amygdalin content in the cherry pit has been proven harmful for human health, since it may cause cyanide poisoning, but thankfully, consuming a cherry pit does not cause any harm to your health.

-Directly consuming cherry pits would not hurt your body since they will go through the guts without any damage, however, chewing cherry pits may release toxic chemicals of amygdalin that may result in hydrogen cyanide production in your body, leading to cyanide poisoning.
-Cherry pits contain cyanide, this is what causes negative side effects to your body if you chew or crush them.
-Cherry contains compounds of cyanide (called cyanogenic glycosides) in tiny amounts found within a tough outer skin called a pit or rock.
-Cherries seeds are covered with a hard, stone-like outer shell, or endocarp, which contains naturally occurring cyanide compounds called cyanogenic glycosides in small amounts.
+Directly consuming cherry pits would not hurt your body since they will go through the guts without any damage; however, chewing cherry pits may release toxic chemicals of amygdalin that may result in hydrogen cyanide production in your body, leading to cyanide poisoning.

 To learn about Can Hummus Go Bad, check out my article where I cover everything you need to know.